jjeyanthan/portswigger_lab/ssrf/ssrf_cheatsheet.md

 ```

-In some cases the admin panel can be accessible only from localhost , in this context we can use a vulnerability like SSRF in order to access it.
+In some cases monitoring interfaces can be accessible only from localhost , in this context we can use a vulnerability like SSRF in order to access it.
 <br>
 worst case: access as an admin for user from localhost